CBusta182/Dive-Inc/README.md

 Each diver generated 1 shells every 8 seconds.

 The player can also buy upgrades with their obtained currency to increase the value of the shells, increase how many shells they can earn per click, how many shells they can hold at one time, and, the frequency in which their divers can obtain the shells .

+Please note that the coins per second feature is non functional as while I was developing the game, I decided to go down a different path and use this game as part of my Portfolio of basic games I have created.